jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 \pagebreak

 # How to use this manual
-This manual provides an introduction to how to use the Pattern component modelling (PCM) toolbox.
+This manual provides an introduction to how to use the Pattern Component Modelling (PCM) toolbox.
 The theory behind this approach is laid out in an accompanying paper [@RN3702] - but the main ideas are described here in the introduction.
-We then provide an overview over the toolbox functions, and explain the different steps of model specification, model estimation, visualisation, and model comparison following the real examples presented in the paper.
-The toolbox comes with a few example "recipes" that provide examples of usage on empricial data.
-Finally, the last section contains some of the mathematical and algorithmic details necessary to understand the implementation.
+We then provide an overview over the toolbox functions, and explain the different steps of model specification, model estimation, visualisation, and model comparison.
+For the examples presented in the paper, we also provide "recipes" that show the application of the toolbox to empricial data.
+The last section contains some of the mathematical and algorithmic details necessary to understand the implementation.

 # Introduction
 The study of brain representations aims to illuminate the relationship between complex patterns of activity occurring in the brain and "things in the world" - be it objects, actions, or abstract concepts.
 By understanding internal syntax of brain representations, and especially how the structure of representations changes across different brain regions, we ultimately hope to gain insight into the way the brain processes information.